 - Play Facilities given the number of children in the parish it was felt that play facilities (swings, climbing frame etc) could be provided, perhaps on the conveniently sited Humbleton playing field (owned by Heron Educational Foundation) where a similar amenity had existed in the past.
-This is addressed within the planning application for the new pavilion and will be very welcome if approved later this year - General Safety and Security our rural location has meant that levels of all types of crime are lower than in the towns and cities but that does not mean that crime does not happen or that it is not a concern to residents.
+This is addressed within the planning application for the new pavilion and will be very welcome if approved later this year - 2022 Update.
+The application was approved and does contain a play park attached to the Community Centre.
+Funding is however still awaited. - General Safety and Security our rural location has meant that levels of all types of crime are lower than in the towns and cities but that does not mean that crime does not happen or that it is not a concern to residents.
 Whilst Humberside Police continue to assure us that they are 'committed to the policing of Wildlife and Rural Crime' the numbers of police personnel in our area means that response times can be long and crime prevention is likely to be more effective than subsequent detection activities.
-Suggestions to address concerns included rejuvenating the Neighbourhood Watch scheme (currently run as part of the Parish Council rather than a standalone group) and further improving street lighting provision within village centres. - Broadband the Government's plan to 'provide superfast broadband coverage to 95% by December 2017' has delivered improvements to both villages.
+Suggestions to address concerns included rejuvenating the Neighbourhood Watch scheme (currently run as part of the Parish Council rather than a standalone group) and further improving street lighting provision within village centres. - 2022 Update.
+This is an area of increasing concern.
+There have been numerous recent examples of minor vandalism and anti-social behaviour in Humbleton. - Broadband the Government's plan to 'provide superfast broadband coverage to 95% by December 2017' has delivered improvements to both villages.
 In early 2018 the upgraded cabinet was installed in Humbleton but there are still some issues with achieving and maintaining truly 'superfast' speeds.
 Flinton is subject to a different programme of works, which has recently delivered 'fibre to the premises' and should give much faster speeds but it is too early to tell at publication date whether this is really the case.
 Broadband access was one of the highest priorities in the original Plan but is now a little lower while we continue to monitor performance levels.
 Given the criticality of this issue for modern living there is no doubt that it will become a high priority if performance does not match promised levels.